pivot-access-ltd/bma-offline-docs/supported-versions.md

 3. Not all versions of MAAS are supported on all Ubuntu releases, depending upon how the version is delivered.

 4. Snap versions should function on any Ubuntu version that supports snap.
-Support on non-Ubuntu Debian releases is not guaranteed for any release.
+Support on non-Ubuntu is not guaranteed for any release.

 5. Each Debian package is supported on a specific version(s) of the Ubuntu OS.
-For example, currently, the MAAS 2.9 Debian package is only supported on Ubuntu 20.04 (Focal), while MAAS 2.8 is only supported on Ubuntu 18.04 (Bionic).
+For example, currently, the MAAS 2.9 Debian package is only supported on Ubuntu 20.04 LTS (Focal), while MAAS 2.8 is only supported on Ubuntu 18.04 LTS (Bionic).

-6. Debian package versions will eventually be phased out.

 ## Upgrade guide